Skip to Content

 create new proxy step 2 existing API OpenAPI document document URL

-• Upload File: Opens a dialog to upload an OpenAPI document in YAML or JSON format after using Browse to select the file:
+• Upload file: Opens a dialog to upload an OpenAPI document in YAML or JSON format after you use Browse to select the file:

 • Clear: Clears an OpenAPI document that has already been provided and changes the Provide OpenAPI Document selection to No.